cole-h06/verity-research/README.md

 ## Implementation

-Verity is researching graph-based source credibility inference as the foundation for AI systems that must verify information without assuming ground truth exists.
+Verity is researching graph-based source credibility inference as the foundation for autonomous AI systems.

+Modern AI agents are capable of retrieving vast amounts of information, but still lack a native mechanism for reasoning about the credibility of information.
+This becomes problematic as these agents become integrated into everyday decision-making and act on information on behalf of users.

-To do this, the goal is to expose the Verity inference engine through a decentralized, open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io)  server so AI agents can reason about the credibility of information they consume directly as part of their reasoning process.
+The goal is to expose the Verity inference engine through an open-source [Model Context Protocol (MCP)](https://modelcontextprotocol.io) server so that AI agents can incorporate information credibility natively in their reasoning.